chpngyu/Napari-3D-Gene-Expression-Explorer/README.md

 ![procedure](images/procedure.png)
 (A) Initial histological 2D image.
 (B) Detection and extraction of four relevant cross-sections, labeled 1 through 4.
-(C) Alignment of the extracted sections with corresponding tissue types, guided by color-coded references.
+(C) Alignment of the extracted sections with corresponding tissue types (1 to 4).
 The four sections are arranged vertically from top to bottom.

 3D Visualization With Gene Overlay
 ![visualization](images/visualization.png)